 - Choose the right strategy for conversion

-Let’s see what you need to do to ensure a hassle-free Flash to HTML5 conversion:
+Let’s see what you need to do to convert Flash to HTML5 in a hassle-free manner:

 - Collect all Flash-based e-learning resources